-In examining the argument from these three positions, the question then becomes “What is the biblical evidence for the name of the Messiah?
+In examining the argument from these three positions, the question for me is “What is the biblical evidence for the name of the Messiah?
 And which position is better supported by the evidence?”
-As a college professor who taught argument for 25 years, I firmly believe, and have taught my students, that we need to examine the evidence on all sides, weigh the evidence, and then see which position tilts the scale more, that is the position that we should take.
+As a college professor who taught argument for 25 years, I firmly believe, and have taught my students, that we need to examine the evidence on all sides, weigh the evidence, and then see which position tilts the scale more, and that is the position that we should take.

 After literally spending years of research on this topic, i.e., on the various positions and the arguments given, I went back and checked the Hebrew Scriptures themselves, and I was surprised by what I learned.

 First of all, “JESUS” (Gk.
 Iesous) is the Greek form of the name “JOSHUA” (Heb.
 Yehoshua).
 This was a complete shock to me when I found this out because I had never heard anyone point this out to me, so when I started researching this topic, I thought I had stumbled across some great new truth, only to discover that it was already well known.
 For example, in the introduction of the book of Joshua, in my Hebrew-Greek Key Study Bible, it says,

 This book describes the conquest of the land of Canaan under the leadership of JOSHUA, the successor of Moses.
 His name means “Jehovah saves” or “Jehovah is salvation.”
 The Greek transliteration of his name is “JESUS“ (Heb.
 4:8′ Emphasis Mine).
 (294)

 Is there any biblical support for this?
 Actually, there is, if we compare Acts 7:44-45 in the King James Version with more modern translations.

 ACTS 7:44-45 (NASB)